Tuesday, October 31, 2023

 But of course its not going to be in 2024, but for sure more EV cars will be produced and sold than in 2023 as that appears to be the future,

-Again, like anything product, the key being able to product a quality product at a price that the average household can afford.
+Again, like any product, being able to produce a quality product at a price that the average household can afford.
 And not just regular sales, as many customers in Japan are now using a hybrid leasing system that lets them have a car for two or three years, without actually buying a new car.

 Its interesting that Japan has eight major car makers, while the US has only maybe 3 major car makers.
 Of course there are other brands in the US, that produce and sell in the US including Toyota, which has many plants all over the US.